144th Infantry Brigade (United Kingdom): First World War

+Men of the 1/8th Worcesters in the trenches, 1916.

 The South Midland Division was mobilised on 4 August 1914, a day after the outbreak of the First World War.
 Most of the men of the brigade, when asked, volunteered for overseas service.
 Those who did not were formed into 2nd Line duplicate battalions and brigade, forming the 2nd Gloucester and Worcester Brigade, part of the 2nd South Midland Division, later to become 183rd (2/1st Gloucester and Worcester) Brigade and 61st (2nd South Midland) Division.
 The 1st Line battalions were also assigned the '1/' prefix, becoming, for example, 1/7th Worcesters and the 2nd Line became 2/7th Worcesters.

 On 15 May 1915 the brigade was numbered the 144th (Gloucester and Worcester) Brigade and the division became 48th (South Midland) Division.
 In March 1915 the division was warned to prepare for overseas service on the Western Front to reinforce the Regulars of the British Expeditionary Force.
 The brigade served with the 48th Division throughout the war in the trenches of the Western Front in the Somme offensive of July 1916, pursuing the German Army in the retreat to the Hindenburg Line in March 1917 and later in the Third Battle of Ypres.
 In late 1917 the brigade was transferred to the Italian Front from 1917, and ended the war in Italy.

 Order of battle

 Soldiers of D Company, 1/4th Battalion, The Gloucestershire Regiment, with a captured German Maxim machine gun, and some wearing German helmets.
-A board in the foreground is dated "After 17-26 July 1916".
+A board in the foreground is dated "After 17–26 July 1916".